Understanding Healthcare Social Media

 * Have a content plan: Of course you are going to want to promote providers, events and success stories, but it can’t be all about you.
 You need to think about what is trending in healthcare social media, what your patients are talking about and what your community needs are so that there is relevant, useful information and news they can use every day.

 * Measure results: Initially impressions, likes, comments, share, favorites and retweets might be your primary metrics.
-Ultimately, however, you want to make a connection between social media and your market share, and will want to track patient inquires with your hospital practices and services.
+Ultimately, however, you want to make a connection between social media and your market share, and will want to track patient inquiries with your hospital practices and services.

 Visual Content is Key